-Q: How are you using marketing technology?
+Q: How are you using marketing technology and channel integration?

 Amy-Sarah: We use a couple of different paid SEO platforms, such as ForeSee—to help guide our organic search efforts and keep tabs on user feedback.
 We use a marketing automation platform for class and event registrations and email lists.